hoangkimthuc/neuralnet_cpp/README.md

 - Tensor class

-- Forward and backward for operations
+- Forward and backward for operations (Linear, ReLU, Sum, CrossEntropy are included so far)

-- An autograd engine that automatically calculate the gradient
+- A minimal computation graph and an autograd engine that automatically calculate the gradient

-- SGD optimizer.
+- SGD optimizer

 ### How to build